Do Go On - 126 - Virginia Hall: The Limping Lady

 Very difficult to walk.

-Just like the guy on the Simpsons episode
+Just like the go on the Simpsons episode and the Australian one

-in the Australian one where we gave him a little boot up the bum.
+where he gave him a little boot up the bum.

 Such fun, huh?